- Tech specs

 As with the ‘MKI’, the ‘MK1.5’ moniker is one that was only applied to the two-transistor Tone Bender by collectors in modern times.
 Until Sola Sound released the Tone Bender Professional MKII, their pedals were all known simply as ‘Tone Benders’ (unless branded otherwise).

-It is not known how or from where Mick originally obtained the ‘MK1.5’, but Mick’s pedal still survives, and the electronics in this ‘MK1.5’ date to early 1966.
+It is not known how or from where Mick originally obtained the ‘MK1.5’, but Mick’s pedal still survives (and is pictured below).
+The electronics in this ‘MK1.5’ date to 1966.

 According to a childhood friend of Mick’s (and also the current owner of his ‘MK1.5’ Tone Bender) at some point in the 1960s the Rats showed up at his address, where Mick gave him the Tone Bender, along with a ‘grey’ JMI/Vox wah-wah and a Marshall speaker cabinet.
 Mick allegedly did not need the pedals anymore, as he had replaced them with a different fuzz box that he preferred.
 This sequence of events matches up with Keith Cheesman’s own memory of Mick returning from London with the ‘MKI’ Tone Bender1 that would famously be used throughout his tenure with the Spiders from Mars.

-Some songs that featured the ‘MK1.5′ include Him & The Others’ ‘I mean it’, the Transatlantics’ ‘Don’t fight it’, and Downliners Sect’s ‘Glendora’.
+Testimonies and physical descriptions from original owners of Tone Benders reveal a number of specific songs that were recorded with the ‘MK1.5′.
+These include Him & The Others’ ‘I mean it‘,3 the Transatlantics’ ‘Don’t fight it‘,4 and Downliners Sect’s ‘Glendora‘.5